Layr-Labs/zeus/docs/docs/environments/configuration.md

 Zeus environments can be configured with various parameters to customize deployment behavior.
 This guide covers how to set up and configure environments effectively.

+## Configuration File Location

+Zeus searches for a `.zeus` configuration file in your repository, starting at the root directory.
+If no configuration file exists at the root, Zeus will locate the `.zeus` file closest to the root in any subdirectory.

 ## Creating a New Environment

 To create a new environment, use the `zeus env new` command: